yzemaze/bga-duel-finder/README.md

 ### 💾 Backup & restore data & window layout
 To spare you the hassle of setting things up again and again the script saves the initial config (`date`, status of `show date`, contents of `matches & duels`) as well as the layout and size of the window to the localStorage of your browser.
 This is triggered everytime you click `find duels` or `reload`.
 This way you don’t need to resize the window after each (re-)start or page reload.
 Additionally you could config a match for later use.
-If you start the script within 2 hours after your last `find duels` or `reload` action the script will automatically run the find action for the last configured set of duels and displays the results asap.
+If you start the script within 2 hours after your last `find duels` or `reload` action the last configured set of duels will be loaded automatically and results will be displayed asap.
 So if you follow a best-of-x and have to open the next game/table clicking the bookmark again should be all you need to do.

 ### ⚠️ Do not spam BGA
 Please use the `find duels` and `reload` buttons with caution so BGA doesn’t throttle your connection.